kubernetes-retired/kubernetes-docs-zh/README.md

 	#

 The first three lines represent the most recent three commits, mark the commit you want to keep as *pick* or *p*, and mark the following as *squash* or *fixup*, refer to the instruction for the distinction between the marks.
-After your modification, the result will be like:
+After your modification is done, the result will be like:

 	pick fb554f5 This is commit 1
 	squash 2bd1903 This is commit 2